morris/graphqlade/README.md

 ## Why?

-Existing stacks (e.g. Apollo, GraphQL Tools, TypeGraphQL) are obtrusive in some ways (high lock-in, missing features) and over-engineered in others while **type-safety** is often a secondary concern rather than a design principle.
+Existing stacks (e.g. Apollo, GraphQL Tools, TypeGraphQL) are obtrusive in some ways (high lock-in, missing features) and over-engineered in others, while **type-safety** is often a secondary concern rather than a design principle.

 Additionally, most stacks suffer from